geoguide/lisk-dapps-docs/MessagingApp.md

 Right now, we are still missing a few steps.
 These are: reading/saving to a database and the application of transaction fees.

 First of all, let's create our database tables.
-All databases tables are defined within the file: **blockchain.json**, again located within the root folder of our dapp.
+All databases tables are defined within the file: **blockchain.json**, again located within the root folder of our app.

 Below is an example of the SQL based schema used to define a database: